-Second, previous attempts to exposit dynamic games where the protocol of moves does not matter for equilibrium behavior are few and far between and confined to very specific models.
+Second, previous attempts to exposit dynamic models where the protocol of moves does not matter for equilibrium behavior are few and far between and confined to very specific models.
 Abreu and Gul (2000) study bilateral bargaining and show that independent of the bargaining protocol the same limit is reached as the time between offers becomes short.
 Caruana and Einav (2008) study a model in which players repeatedly announce an action but only the final announced action is relevant for payoffs.
 While players can revise their announcements, they pay a cost each time they do so; in this way, announcements play the role of an imperfect commitment device.
 Caruana and Einav (2008) show that the order in which players make announcements does not matter as long as the time between announcements is sufficiently short.
 In contrast to Abreu and Gul (2000) and Caruana and Einav (2008), we do not presuppose that the limit conditions admit a unique solution.
-Because our framework is much less tightly specified, we require differential topology tools to analyse the limit conditions.
+Because our class of dynamic stochastic games is much less tightly specified, we require differential topology tools to analyse the limit conditions.

 The remainder of this paper is organized as follows.
 Section 2 introduces separable dynamic games with noisy transitions.
-Section 3 and 4 develop our main results.
-Section 5 discusses a number of applications and extensions of our main results and Section 6 concludes.
-The proofs of our main results are in the Appendix.
+Section 3 develops our main result.
+Section 4 discusses a number of applications and extensions of our main result and Section 5 concludes.
+Unless noted otherwise, proofs are in the Appendix.
 An Online Appendix provides further examples and proofs.